jamessessford/jamessessford.com/source/_posts/i-spent-this-year-as-a-ghost.md

 the early months of the new year.

-It's been great to be able to play with different technologies in my spare time as this has been my primary source for learning new things over the past year, including
+It's been great to be able to play with different technologies in my spare time as this has been my primary source for learning new things over the past year, including:

     -   TypeScript
     -   Tailwind CSS